 18. Bathroom Tile Countertop

 The bathroom is one area of the home that can provide lots of exciting opportunities for Mexican decor.
-Instead of focusing on warm neutrals and rustic materials like wood, you can take advantage of the versatility of tile designs to create a one-of-a-kind bathroom.
+Warm neutral tones and rustic materials like wood can be paired effectively with creative tile designs to create a one-of-a-kind bathroom.
 Tile countertops might feel outdated in the context of modern decor styles.
-However, it’s recommended to try this kind of look if you’re going for a charming Mexican vibe.
-The colorful tile countertop makes a great pairing with the tiles framing the mirror, Talavera sink basin, and artwork feature on the wall.
+However, I recommend trying this kind of look if you’re going for a charming Mexican vibe.
+The colorful tile countertop makes a great pairing with the tiles on the wall and colorful vanity.

 19. Hanging Tapestry